Etymology: (1903) ancient Greek φύσις, phýsis (nature) and θεραπεία, therapeía, (therapy).

 How does pediatric physiotherapy work?

-The pediatric physiotherapist assesses the child’s motor development to identify and recognize any physical deficiencies and disabilities.
+The pediatric physiotherapist assesses a child’s motor development in order to prevent delays in development and/or to detect and recognize physical impairments and disabilities.
 He or she will then be able to inform the parents about the problems encountered and develop a treatment plan adapted to the child’s condition.

 When and why should you consult a pediatric physiotherapist?

-Whether you are concerned about your child’s motor development or want to make sure your child is developing properly, we will be happy to assess his or her condition and answer your questions.
+Whether you are concerned about your child’s motor development or want to make sure he or she is developing properly, we will be happy to assess his or her condition and answer your questions.

 - You are concerned about your child’s motor development

-- You notice changes in the shape of your baby’s head, if it flattens out on one side or if he or she keeps the head turned to the side
+- You notice changes in the shape of your baby’s head, if it flattens to one side or if your baby keeps his or her head turned to one side

 - You notice a change in his or her muscle tone